YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

 Setting a command group
 ^^^^^^^^^^^^^^^^^^^^^^^

-Command groups are used when `Dumping to json`_, so that related commands can be presented together in documentation.
+Command groups are used when `dumping to JSON`_, so that related commands can be presented together in documentation.
 For example, all of the formal commands (which `chformal` is one of) are listed under :doc:`/cmd/index_formal`, by using the ``autocmdgroup`` directive in